SELF INTRODUCTION

 MY GOALS

-• 5.Be able to do a video game based on the "THE SENTIMENT OF LIFE".
+• 5.
+Be able to create a video game based on The Sentiment of Life.

 • 7.
-Have a strong fan base.
+Build a strong fan base.